davidsaltacc/shadowclient/info.md

 ## yet to do:
+- translateable setting names
+- unhittable - move player around in a small area real quickly to make them harder to hit
+- MAKE XRAY ORE MODE INCLUDE LAVA -
+- autosneak: make interactions be normal
+* clean up the codebase... so much unused stuff
+* throwing eggs works in freecam... what else?
+- rework most of the *Utils classes
+* remove legit option from parkour, just default it
+- wall interact
+- noclip
+- redo the splash texts. fuuucking hell
+- less annotations, more constructor params
+- freecam: instead of keeping the player as the camera entity and doing weird hackarounds, create an artifical camera entity that moves? this should fix the skin rendering, and the chunks oddly culling sometimes
+- wall phase. please
+- fix the freecam skin rendering
+- SCFont.getWidth seems to be wrong slightly, does it count spaces properly?
+- MAKE ESC KEY CLOSE THE FUCKING CLICKGUI.
 - top bar right click simulator
 - no fog
 - SLIDERS KEEP GETTING SET BACK TO MINIMUM!!!!!!!!!!!!!!!!!!!!!
-WHYYYYYYYYYYYYYY???????????? - i think i fix. test
+WHYYYYYYYYYYYYYY???????????? - i think i fix. test.
+NEVERMIND
 - reset breadcrumbs on leave
+- optimize breadcrumbs rendering
-- how do wardens detect sound? i need smt against them
+- how do wardens detect sound?
+I need smt against them
 - WARDEN STATUS CHECKER!!!!
 - highlighter: is this chest looted (was the loot generated already)
 - tracers show name and dist